Download a PDF of the Apologia Talk Sheet: Homosexuality and the Church.

 Argument: In 1993, Dr. Dean Hamer of the National Cancer Institute studied 40 pairs of non-identical gay brothers and claimed that 33 of the pairs had inherited the same X-linked genetic markers, thus indicating a genetic cause for homosexuality.
 (Hamer, Dean.
 “A Linkage Between DNA Markers on the X Chromosome and Male Sexual Orientation,” Science, 261, July 16, 1993, p.
 321- 327.)

-Response: The argument is misleading and exaggerated for two reasons: First, Hamer’s results have yet to be replicated or conﬁrmed by further research.
-Second, a later, similar study actually contradicted Hamer’s conclusions.
+Response: The argument is misleading and studies show conflicting information.
+Not only has Hamer’s results have yet to be replicated or conﬁrmed by further research, a later, similar study actually contradicted Hamer’s conclusions.
 George Ebers of the University of Western Ontario examined 52 pairs of gay brothers, and found “no evidence for a linkage of homosexuality to markers on the X-chromosome or elsewhere.”(“Gay Genes Revisited: Doubts Arise over Research on the Biology of Homosexuality” Scientiﬁc American, November 1995, p.
 26.)
-Besides, the Hamer study assumes “inborn” means “normal” or “morally acceptable.”
-Even if we someday ﬁnd a “gay gene,” it only proves the effects of a sinful world are alive and well, just as birth defects and handicaps are a part of a sinful world.
-Just because something is inborn does not make it normal, any more than inherited traits of obesity, alcoholism, and others are normal.
+Besides, the Hamer study assumes “inborn” means “morally acceptable.”
+Even if we someday ﬁnd a genetic predisposition it only proves the effects of a sinful world are alive and well.
+Just because something is inborn does not make it normal, any more than other inherited traits of obesity, alcoholism, and others are normal.
 (See Ps 51:5; Rom 5:12; John 3:5-6; 1 Cor.
 15:1-54)

 Argument: “Sexual orientation simply cannot be changed, and would be harmful if tried.
 This is just how God made me.”
 The “I-tried-to-change-but-I-couldn’t” argument is quite popular among homosexuals who have accepted their orientation and insist others do the same.